Tales of Wedding Rings

 Tales of Wedding Rings (結婚指輪物語, Kekkon Yubiwa Monogatari) is a Japanese manga series written and illustrated by Maybe.
 It was serialized in Monthly Big Gangan from March 2014 to August 2024 and was published in fifteen tankōbon volumes.
 The series tells a story of a high school boy, Haruto Satou who falls in love with a young woman named Hime from another realm who moves back to her home world to get married and he crashes the wedding.

 An anime television series adaptation produced by Staple Entertainment aired from January to March 2024.
-A second season premiered in October 2025.
+A second season aired from October to December 2025.

 Plot

 Satou pines for his childhood friend Hime.
 One day, she says she is moving away, so he follows her into a portal where she is about to be married to a prince.
 When a demon attacks, Hime gives Satou her ring, granting him light-based powers he uses to defeat the demon.
 She explains she is a princess from another world who lived on Earth for her own safety.
 Her world is under attack by demons and she was destined to marry a hero and pass her ring to grant him power.

 The prince was supposed to be the hero, but Satou usurped his position.
 The ring is one out of a set of five.
 To become powerful enough to save the world, he must marry four other princesses and gain their rings to get power over four of the elements: earth, fire, air, and water.